ARMmbed/mbed-os-5-docs/docs/reference/contributing/storage/BlockDevice.md

 ![MbedOSStorage](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/MbedOS-storage-overview.png)

-Filesystems are backed by blockdevice implementations. <--TODO: Link to said implementations? --> The BlockDevice API performs the low level interactions with the hardware storage.
+Filesystems are backed by [blockdevice implementations](https://os.mbed.com/docs/v5.8/reference/storage.html).
+The BlockDevice API performs the low level interactions with the hardware storage.
 To add your own block device implementation it is recommended to inherit from the BlockDevice class.
 For details on how to extend the BlockDevice interface, please refer to the [class reference](#blockdevice-class-reference) and [Implementing BlockDevice](#implementing-blockdevice) sections below.

 ### BlockDevice class reference